Cover photo by Fabio Galbiati

 This important habitat covers just the 2% of the island.
 Tidal currents, wave action, river flow and salinity gradients affect sedimentation in various complex ways.
 Here it is possible to find sponges, flatworms, snails, and small fish that live around the roots.
 The seagrass in front of each mangrove forest provides food for the dugongs.

 Our two boats are fast, comfortable and can accomodate six/eight divers each.
-We can organize up to two morning dives and one afternoon dive according to weather conditions and number of guests.
+We can organize up to two morning dives and one afternoon dive according to weather conditions.
 Every day from the jetty it is also possible to organize a night dive.

 We provide Alluminium cylinders 12lt, INT connections.
-Due to a limited choice of diving equipment, please let us know in advance if you need to rent.
+For a better service, please let us know in advance if you need to rent diving equipment

 To minimize our impact on the natural ecosystem, gloves are not allowed.